In this list, we feature some of the most bizarre, unique, interesting, and even funny-looking animals that you probably have never heard of!

 Male birds go a long way in order to guarantee their chances of mating with females of their kind.
 Some of these birds will learn how to sing, while others grow a very eccentric kind of feathers.
 The Vogelkop superb bird-of-paradise also does his best to impress the ladies, by turning into a weird alien creature with mesmerizing blue eyes.

-This bird is equipped with light and black blue feathers which he extends in order to create a pitch-black arch shape when he wants to attract a mate.
+This bird is equipped with black and blue feathers which he extends in order to create an arch shape when he wants to attract a mate.
 When it wishes to do so, it will dance around a female and face her with his pitch-black side.
 We're not sure how this is attractive to the female bird, but eh, to each his own.

-The Hoatzin is one of the weirder birds on our list, and managed to accumulate a respectable list of nicknames, from the reptile bird, the skunk bird, and even the stinkbird.
-This bird reaches up to 26 inches in length, and has a unique feather structure on its head that makes it look like a teenager on a first date.
+The Hoatzin is one of the weirder birds on our list and managed to accumulate a respectable list of nicknames, including the reptile bird, the skunk bird, and even the stinkbird.
+This bird reaches up to 26 inches in length and has a unique feather structure on its head that makes it look like a teenager on a first date.

 Its mohawk is actually a defensive mechanism and helps it scare away predators, probably by implying that its head is spiky and dangerous.
 Scientists don't know a lot about the origin or evolution of this bird, but we have sent a recommendation to classify it as the world's first heavy-metal bird species.